mafintosh/tmpdir-tab/README.md

 # tmpdir-tab

-Bash helper gives you a tmpdir per terminal tab and cleans it up when you exit
+Bash helper that gives you a tmpdir per terminal tab and cleans it up when you exit

 ## Install